clarako/assignment_5_1/README.md

 The problem is to find the scenarios and driver characteristics that have the highest
 ## The Findings

 Here is a summary of the findings.
-More extensive visualizations are in the [Jupyter Notebook](./prompt.ipynb).
+More extensive analysis and visualizations are in the Jupyter Notebook.

 ### Highest Acceptance Rates
 The highest acceptance rates come from 15 values across 5 categories: